 If you're facing charges as serious as voluntary manslaughter, you have most likely spoken with an expert criminal defense attorney already.
 If you haven't, you should do so immediately to understand the penalties for the charges you're facing and the defenses available to you as you move forward.
-Even for less severe crimes or for evaluations of family members' convictions and plea agreements, your best option is to seek out a free initial consultation with an experienced criminal defense attorney.
+Even for less severe crimes or for evaluations of family members' convictions and plea agreements, your best option may be to seek out a free initial case evaluation with an experienced criminal defense attorney.